englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 A `StateGroup` is used to group a set of @(State:states) together and switch between them.
 `StateGroup` has an `Active` property, which is used to assign which @(State) is currently active in that group.
-One can also specify the `TransitionType`, which can be either `Exclusive` or `Parallel`.
-`Exclusive` means that each state will have to be fully deactivated before the next state becomes active.
-`Parallel` means that as one state deactivates, the next one will become active and whatever properties they animate will be interpolated between them.

 Here is an example of how to use a `StateGroup` to switch the color of a @(Rectangle) between three states: